-The Director of the Dental Programs plans on working 6-8 more years.

-Two other full time faculty members could potentially continue to work for 10-15 years.
+The Director of the Dental Programs plans on working 4 more years Two other full time faculty members could potentially continue to work for 10-15 years.
 One other full-time faculty is retiring May 2024.

-Over half of our adjunct faculty will be within retirement age in 5-10 years.
+Over half of our associates faculty will be within retirement age in 5-10 years.